TosbackCgusBridge-Bot/CGUs-versions/Zoopla/Privacy Policy.md

 Unfortunately, transmission of information over the internet is not completely secure.
 We will do our best to protect your personal information, but we cannot guarantee its security and any transmission is at your own risk.
 Once we have received your personal information, we will use strict procedures and security features to try to prevent unauthorised access.

 We keep your personal information for as long as is necessary for the purposes for which it is processed.
 These periods vary depending on the nature of the information and your interactions with us.
-If you would like to delete your MyZoopla account, please contact us using the details below.
+If you would like us to delete your MyZoopla account, please contact us by emailing support@zoopla.co.uk.

 Cookies